You don't need a foil hat to fear the Internet.

 Fortunately, potential risks on the Internet aren't as immediately harmful as a speeding bus.
 And there are incentives to going online, particularly avoiding that chill experienced by the "privacy-centric" crowd from friends and relatives who can't believe you won't join Facebook and comment on the latest pictures of the baby.

 Given the media attention to Facebook's ever changing privacy settings, there are many guides to show you how to lock down your account, and thus ease both your security worries and the headaches caused by friends and relatives who think you're nuts.
 There are those who go so far as to set up accounts under false names, and that's another risk to consider.
-False identities are in direct violation of Facebook's terms of service, and subject to being bounced, be it a profile you set up for your pet or a fake name used for safety on an account set up by a protester in a repressive regime.
+False identities are in direct violation of Facebook's terms of service, and subject to being bounced, be it a profile you set up for your pet or a fake name used for safety on an account set up by .

 Keep a "clean" e-mail address: If you're worried about the potential privacy violations associated with a Facebook profile, you should definitely know the value of a "clean" e-mail address for use in public spaces on the Internet.
 Hotmail and Yahoo offer free, advertising-supported e-mail accounts, but free accounts don't have the best security records.
 Consider an Internet package that allows multiple user IDs and addresses (a.k.a. "personalities", "aliases"), suggests the Electronic Frontier Foundation.
 Use your "clean" e-mail address exclusively for chat rooms, mailing lists, newsgroups and the like.